-We own 100% of six properties in Nevada, totaling 1,724 unpatented mining claims covering approximately 32,178 acres, subject to the paramount title of the United States of America, under the administration of the Bureau of Land Management ("BLM").
-Under the Mining Law of 1872, which governs the location of unpatented mining claims on federal lands, the owner (locator) has the right to explore, develop, and mine minerals on unpatented mining claims without payments of production royalties to the U.S. government, subject to the surface management regulations of the BLM.
-Currently, annual claim maintenance fees are the only federal payments related to unpatented mining claims.
-Annual maintenance fees of \$305,865 were paid during 2021.
+We own 100% of six properties in Nevada, totaling 1,806 unpatented lode and placer mineral claims, and mill site claims covering approximately 32,744 acres, subject to the paramount title of the United States of America, under the administration of the Bureau of Land Management ("BLM").
+Under the Mining Law of 1872, which governs the location of unpatented claims on federal lands, the owner (locator) has the right to explore, develop, and mine minerals on unpatented claims without payments of production royalties to the U.S. government, subject to the surface management regulations of the BLM.
+Currently, annual claim maintenance fees are the only federal payments related to unpatented claims.
+Annual claim maintenance fees of \$320,391 were paid during 2022.

-In addition to the unpatented claims, we also own 26, and lease one, patented mining claims covering approximately 165 acres and an additional 201 acres of fee lands in Mineral County, Nevada.
+In addition to the unpatented claims, we also own 21, and lease one, patented mining claims covering approximately 165 acres and an additional 201 acres of fee lands in Mineral County, Nevada.
 Patented claims and fee lands unlike unpatented claims, pass title to the holder.
 The patented claims and fee lands are subject to payment of annual property taxes made to the county where they are located.
-Annual property taxes on our patented claims and fee lands have been paid through June 30, 2022.
+Annual property taxes on our patented claims and fee lands have been paid through June 30, 2023.

 All our properties are located in Nevada, five are located in the Walker Lane Mineral Belt which is known for its significant and high-grade gold and silver production and one in west-central Nevada.
-Activities at our properties in Nevada range from exploration, mineral delineation, and production.
+Activities at our properties in Nevada range from exploration at East Camp Douglas and Ripper, mineral delineation at Mina Gold, resource definition, engineering and permitting at County Line and Golden Mile, to production at Isabella Pearl.
 We believe that our Nevada properties have excellent potential for additional discoveries of both bulk tonnage replacement-type and bonanza-grade vein-type gold deposits, similar to other gold deposits historically mined by other companies in the Paradise Peak, Borealis, Bodie, Tonopah, Goldfield, and Rochester districts.